 “For the next ten years it was our family’s constant weekend and summer bolthole with many wonderful times and memories.
 When the property adjoining ours came up for sale, after some negotiation my wife’s brother became our new neighbour,” relates Ryan.

 “Over the next few years and with growing families, we talked many times about how we might develop or extend our homes, and eventually we decided to engage an architect to help us realise our plans and dreams.
-For inspiration we bought every house and home magazine conceivable and visited The Self Build Show in Belfast for three years in a row!”
+For inspiration we bought every house and home magazine conceivable and visited the Selfbuild Live show in Belfast for three years in a row.”

 “We met with a local Architectural Technologist, Glenn Thompson, and were quickly impressed with his ideas and approach to our project; he was convinced that if we wanted to make the most of our sites we should knock the existing properties down and construct two new builds – and that’s what we did, also saving a considerable amount on VAT as new builds are exempt.”